cgorman/prototype_image_generator/README.md

   --dataset-name DATASET_NAME
                         Colloquial name for this dataset.
 Will be the name of the final output directory.
-  --subfolder-labels    Outputs the final images using subfolders as labels
-                        rather than image names.
-E.g. a red striped square will be in {output-directory}/{dataset-
-                        name}/square/red/striped/
-  --random-stats        Script will generate sensible statistics for shapes at
+  --filetype {jpg,png}  What to save the output images as --random-stats        Script will generate sensible statistics for shapes at
                         random.
 All shapes will be used.
 If this argument is set, the script will ignore any manual statistics that